Back to The Apocalypse of St. John

 The Apocalypse does not end with the dragon, the beast, or Babylon.
 It ends with the holy city.
 The final vision is not chaos, but consummation; not compromise, but bridal union; not exile forever, but the end of exile in the unveiled presence of God.

-This matters because many souls know how to speak about corruption, apostasy, and warning, but not about the Church's promised beauty.
+This must be taught carefully, because many souls know how to speak about corruption, , warning, and counterfeit religion, yet do not know how to hope without fantasy.
 The Apocalypse refuses that imbalance.
 It wounds illusions, but it also gives the faithful the sight by which they endure.
 The Bride is real, and her end is not defeat.

 The soul that remembers the holy city can suffer without surrendering.

 The holy city matters because it gives the Apocalypse its final proportion.
-Christ does not unveil corruption merely to leave His Church staring into darkness.
+Christ does not unveil corruption merely to leave His staring into darkness.
 He unveils corruption so that the faithful may endure it without deception and continue toward the Bride's promised glory.

 So the Apocalypse ends not with Babylon, but with the city of God; not with counterfeit religion, but with the Bride; not with exile, but with its end.